-Only 4 ingredients needed to make this restaurant-style Salted Lassi.
+Only 4 ingredients are needed to make this restaurant-style Salted Lassi.
 Cumin powder, salt, water + yogurt whipped together to get the perfect restaurant lassi in just 10 minutes

 It takes less than 10 minutes to make this restaurant lassi recipe and it is the most refreshing drink, especially during the hot summer days!
+In India, this drink is drank almost every day.

 The ease of making lassi

 Indian recipes don’t get any easier than salty lassi!
-4 ingredients brought together by whisking and bam!
+4 ingredients are brought together by whisking and bam!
 You have a heart-healthy drink!

 You could come to my home at 2 am on a Saturday morning and you would see a huge jar of this lassi sitting pretty in the fridge.
 There is never a time in our home when there is no lassi.